Bilal Abdullah

-Bilal Talal Samad Abdullah (بلال عبد الله, Bilāl 'Abdullāh; born 17 September 1980) was one of two terrorists behind the 2007 UK terrorist incidents.
+Bilal Talal Samad Abdullah (بلال عبد الله, Bilāl 'Abdullāh; born 17 September 1980) is one of two terrorists behind the 2007 UK terrorist incidents.
 He is currently serving a life sentence with a minimum of 32 years.

 Biography

 A resident of Neuk Crescent, Houston, outside Glasgow, Bilal Abdullah was born on 17 September 1980 in Aylesbury, Buckinghamshire, where his father, also a doctor, worked.
 He qualified in Baghdad in 2004 and first registered as a doctor in the UK in 2006.
 He was given limited registration by the General Medical Council (GMC) from 5 August 2006 to 11 August 2007.
 He worked at the Royal Alexandra Hospital, Ward 10, in Paisley as a locum house-officer in the diabetes department, dealing with outpatients at a drop-in clinic and obstetric clinics.
 He had links to the Sunni Wahabist sect and radical Islamic groups, and had been disciplined for spending too much time on the Internet at the Royal Alexandra Hospital.
 He is also said to have come to the notice of the security service, after visiting Islamist websites.

 The GMC's interim orders panel made a determination, subsequent to the Glasgow Airport attack, that Abdullah's registration should be suspended for 18 months, as an interim measure.
 Since Abdullah's registration was already to expire on 11 August 2007, his registration was suspended only until then.